 For details on the application process, including deadlines, please see the main Graduate Studies page.

-Doctoral students may specialize in either literature/cultural studies or Hispanic linguistics.
+Doctoral students may specialize in either Literatures/Cultural Studies or Hispanic Linguistics.
 A minor is optional; it may be another Romance language or a different field related to the student’s major (such as English, History, Latin American Studies, Philosophy, Portuguese/Brazilian Literature, or Women’s Studies and Gender Research).

 Description of Ph.D.
 Program in Spanish